adrianmess/Udacity-site-rebuild/README.md

 ## Description
 For this project I am creating a copy of the Udacity website.
 I will be using Angular and Firebase.
+  * Firebase will be used to store objects on the page like

 ## Objectives: